kubernetes/community/contributors/design-proposals/storage/raw-block-pv.md

 DESCRIPTION:

-A developer wishes to enable their application to use a local raw block device as the volume for the container.
+A developer wishes to enable his/her application to use a local raw block device as the volume for the container.
 The admin has already created PVs that the user will bind to by specifying 'block' as the volume type of their PVC.

 BACKGROUND: